arskom/spyne/doc/source/index.rst

 Regular contributors may be invited to join as a core rpclib committer on GitHub.
 Even if this gives the core committers the power to commit directly to the core repository, we highly value code reviews and expect every significant change to be committed via pull requests.
-It also provides a stable home for the rpclib repository, despite any "changing of the guard" as team members join and leave the project.

 Contents: